MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-what-is.md

 * **Improved and streamlined metrics** with clear and normalized capacity utilization data, that's dependent only on the complexity of analytics operations the capacity performs, and not on its size, the level of load on the system while performing analytics, or other factors.
 With the improved metrics, utilization analysis, budget planning, chargebacks, and the need to upgrade are clearly visible with built-in reporting.
 Improved metrics will be made available later in the preview period.

 * **Autoscale** is an optional feature that allows for *automatically adding* one v-core at a time for 24-hour periods when the load on the capacity exceeds its limits, preventing slowdowns caused by overload.
-V-cores are automatically removed when idle time is detected.
 Additional v-cores are charged to your Azure subscription on a pay-as-you-go basis.
 See [using Autoscale with Power BI Premium](service-premium-auto-scale.md) for steps on how to configure and use **Autoscale**.

 * **Reduced management overhead** with proactive and configurable admin notifications about capacity utilization level and load increasing.